 - 7.2.6 (C) Pesticides are only handled, used or applied by persons who have completed the necessary training and are always applied in accordance with the product label.
 All precautions attached to the products are properly observed, applied, and understood by workers (see Criterion 3.6).
-Personnel applying pesticides must show evidence of regular updates on the knowledge about the activity they carry. - 7.2.7 (C) Storage of all pesticides is in accordance with recognised best practices and the current regulations. - 7.2.8 All pesticide containers are managed properly disposed of and/or handled responsibly according to current regulations if and are not used for other purposes. - 7.2.9 (C) Aerial spraying of pesticides is prohibited, unless in exceptional circumstances where no other viable alternatives are available or when native species are used for biological control, as per the management plan registered with the ICA.
-This requires prior government authority approval.
+Personnel applying pesticides must show evidence of regular updates on the knowledge about the activity they carry. - 7.2.7 (C) Storage of all pesticides is in accordance with recognised best practices and the current regulations. - 7.2.8 All pesticide containers are managed responsibly according to current regulations and are not used for other purposes. - 7.2.9 (C) Aerial spraying of pesticides is prohibited, unless in exceptional circumstances where no other viable alternatives are available or when biological controllers are used, as per the management plan registered with the ICA..
 All relevant information is provided to affected local communities at least 48 hours prior to application of aerial spraying. - 7.2.10 (C) Specific annual medical surveillance for pesticide operators, and documented action to treat related health conditions, is demonstrated - 7.2.11 (C) No work with pesticides is undertaken by persons under the age of 18, pregnant or breastfeeding women or other people that have medical restrictions and they are offered alternative equivalent work.